BrainSuite/bstr/README.md

 For more detailed installation instructions, usage examples, or to check for updated versions of bssr, please visit the bssr website: http://brainsuite.org/bssr.

 ### Prerequisites
-* Ensure BrainSuite is installed on your computer <http://brainsuite.org/download>
+* Ensure BrainSuite is installed on your computer: <http://brainsuite.org/download>
-* Ensure R is installed on your computer: [https://cran.r-project.org/](https://cran.r-project.org/)
+* Ensure R is installed on your computer: https://cran.r-project.org/
 * Install RStudio: https://www.rstudio.com/products/rstudio/#Desktop
 * Windows only: Install Rtools, available at https://cran.r-project.org/bin/windows/Rtools/

 ### Steps for installation
-* Open RStudio and enter the following two commands to install **bssr version 0.2.9**
+* Open RStudio and enter the following two commands to install **bssr version 0.2.9**.
 * You can install from the bssr_0.2.9.tar.gz file in the BrainSuite21a folder, or you can pull directly from the BrainSuite server.
 * You do not need to untar bssr_0.2.9.tar.gz -- the installer needs it in this format.
 * The following examples assume you have installed BrainSuite21a in the default location for your operating system.
 If you have used a different path, you will need to specify it in the installation call.